Meet the Team

 I have a Bachelors of Arts degree from Kansas University and studied on the graduate level in Social Work at Northwest Nazarene University.

-• Paul Riggins
+• Paul Riggins, Board Treasurer

 Paul has been practicing law in Idaho since 1995.
 He focuses his law practice on appeals and criminal defense.
 Paul graduated from Gonzaga University School of Law in 1995, cum laude.
 He earned his Bachelor of Science in Criminal Justice Administration, cum laude, from San Jose State University in 1991.
 In addition to being on the Board of Idaho Justice Project, Paul is a proud Lifetime member of the Idaho Association of Criminal Defense Lawyers, and has been serving on the IACDL Board of Directors since 2020.
 He is also the Chair of IACDL's Legislative Committee and leads the organization's fight for criminal justice reform for Idaho.